-Considering Chemotherapy for Treating Lupus
+Considering Chemo for Lupus

 When you hear the word “chemotherapy,” most people think of a particularly potent cancer treatment.
 While they aren’t wrong, chemotherapy can also be used to treat lupus, which many people heard about for the first time when actress and singer Selena Gomez told the press she received chemo treatment for her lupus.